Chisom83/Sports-Sales-Analysis/README.md

 #### Product Popularity
 A bar chart was used to analyze revenue by product subcategory.
-- Among all the product sold Bike generated more revenue followed by Accessories and lastly Clothing.
+- Among all the product sold Bike generated more revenue of $76,254,413 followed by Accessories with $16,756,678 revenue  and lastly Clothing with $9,242,274 revenue.
-- Indicating that the business initially focused on bike products before expanding.
+- Indicating that bike products are the popular products and key product of the business.
+Also, the business initially focused on bike products before it's expansion.
 - Bikes most popular product:
    - Road Bikes generated the highest revenue followed by Mountain Bikes.
 - Accessories